 Cycloramas are better than flat backdrops or paper rolls.
 They offer permanence and stability with carefully designed curves.
 These curves remove shadows and create the feeling of unlimited space.
 Photographers use cyc walls for many types of shoots: product photos, fashion, videos, and artistic portraits.

-Studio in Los angeles with cyc wall and natural light
+Studio in New York with cyc wall and natural light

 Using a cyclorama makes photography easier and better.
 Let’s look at why photographers choose these special backgrounds.

-Large daylight photo studio with cyc-wall in Chicago
+Large photo studio with corner Cyc wall in Los Angeles

 Cycloramas work well for many types of photography and video.
 Knowing which projects fit best helps you decide when to rent a cyclorama studio.